 Aggregate products are an important Modern Industry, many of the companies operate from disused pits in the China Clay Area.

 For more images follow the link: China Clay Pits

-Once known as the deepest man made pit in the world, Delabole Quarry has been operating from the 15th-century making it the oldest and largest working Slate Quarry in England.
-The pit employs about 40 staff and is am important part of the Cornish Modern Industry.
+Once known as the deepest man made pit in the world.
+Delabole Quarry has been operating from the 15th-century making it the oldest and largest working Slate Quarry in England.
+The pit currently employs about 40 staff and is am important part of the Cornish Modern Industry.

-This page will constantly grow and evolve as this is what is happening in Cornwall today.
+This page will grow and evolve because this is happening in Cornwall today.